mpusz/wg21-papers/src/3045R1_quantities_and_units_library.md

 - Minor editorial changes and additional clarifications added to the [Text output] chapter.
 - `mag<ratio{N, D}>` replaced with `mag_ratio<N, D>` so the `ratio` type becomes the implementation detail rather than the public interface of the library
+- Compiler Explorer links updated to reflect the latest design changes in the library

 # Introduction